 Where to Adventure

 Bear Valley Cross Country Skiing Adventures

-If you are looking to get into a cave close to Murphy’s itself then check out Mercer Caverns which is only 1 mile north of town.
-This cavern has lots of history and a really fun tour that takes you up and down staircases as you explore the cave’s many rooms.
-The tour is only 45 minutes and it is so close to town that you can explore it without dedicating too much of your weekend to it.
+If you are looking to get into a cave close to Murphys, then check out Mercer Caverns, which is only 1 mile north of town.
+This cavern has lots of history and an entertaining tour that takes you up and down staircases as you explore the cave’s many rooms.
+The tour is only 45 minutes, and it is so close to town that you can explore it without dedicating too much of your weekend to it.

 Where to Wine Taste

 Lavender Ridge is a fun winery, especially for my wife, that has lots of lavender and lavender inspired items on the wall.
-They also had a tasting flight that included 6 wines and 3 cheese pairings which was a lot of fun, especially if you haven’t paired wine and cheeses before.
+They also had a tasting flight that included six wines and three cheese pairings, which was a lot of fun, especially if you haven’t paired wine and cheeses before.
 The tastings here are $10.

-I feel like when you talk to people around the area they either love or hate Ironstone, I for one like it though.
-The winery itself is beautiful, it reminds you of something you would see in Napa or one of the other popular wine regions.
-They have a museum, full amphitheater and lots of sculpted gardens to explore.
-The wine is also really well priced and I was shocked that I could buy a nice bottle of wine here for $9.99 which is hard to beat.
-The tasting room is about a mile out of town and tastings were $5.
+I feel like when you talk to people around the area, they either love or hate Ironstone, I for one like it though.
+The winery itself is beautiful; it reminds you of something you would see in Napa or one of the other famous wine regions.
+They have a museum, full amphitheater, and lots of sculpted gardens to explore.
+The wine is also really well priced, and I was shocked that I could buy a nice bottle of wine here for $9.99, which is hard to beat.
+The tasting room is about a mile out of town, and tastings were $5.